vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 12 / History and Culture of Dakṣiṇa Kosala 255

 Mahāśivagupta, who, unlike his ancestors who were paramavaiṣṇavas, was a paramamāheśvara \(EI XXVII, 323 l.
-5\), evidently pursued a policy of active patronage of various religious currents of his day, as is apparent from his grant to a Buddhist monastery in Taraḍam

-. śaka \(at the request of his maternal uncle
+5\), evidently pursued a policy of active patronage of various religious currents of his day, as is apparent from his grant to a Buddhist monastery in Taraḍaṁśaka \(at the request of his maternal uncle

 Bhāskaravarman\), 72 and, indirectly, from the Buddhist monasteries a little south of Śrīpura.
 The inscription found in one of them records the donation by a monk called ānandaprabha of a ‘free-feeding establishment for the yatis or monks’ under the reign of Mahāśivagupta.
 73